jummij/Ohte-robot/README.md

 ## 1. test.robot

-[test.robot](https://github.com/jummij/ohte-robot/blob/main/tests/test.robot) was the first test file I made after skimming through guides.
-The test did not pass as I did not know how to accept cookies, yet.
+[test.robot](https://github.com/jummij/ohte-robot/blob/main/tests/test.robot) was the first test file I made after skimming through the guides.
+The test could not be finished as I did not know how to accept the cookies.
+The next goal was to figure out how to accept the cookies.

 ## 2. test2.robot